Nadi-System/nadi-system/paper.md

 ![Screenshot of the NADI IDE showcasing different components](ide-screenshot.png)

 # Data Structures
-Nadi has the following main data structures:
+NADI System has the following main data structures:

 - **Node** is one point on the network.
 It can have input nodes, one output node, and attributes associated with it.
 - **Network** consists of several connected nodes.
 It can also have attributes associated with it.